 EEIC comprises and publishes regular publications both electronically and on paper.
 These include “Environmental review”, a summary based on environmental indicators, annual monitoring publication “Environmental monitoring”, yearbook “Forest”, yearbook “Estonian forests” concerning national forest resources and sectoral reviews.
-Besides regular publications there has been published environmental information in various forms, e.g. DVD “Estonian Forestry 2009” and “Protection of Estonian nature in 2007”.
-According to plans the latter will be published on a regular basis.

 Besides analyses of the collected data and publication of the results through printed matter, web page and other channels EEIC compiles and forwards a lot of reports regarding environmental sector to the European Environment Agency, European Commission, OECD, secretariats of international conventions and other organisations.
 As a rule, Estonian public has access to the reports through the EEIC web page.